albert-haliulov/microprofile-healthcheck/README.md

 Creating microprofile-healthcheck_ping-service_1_12e3084076cd ... done
 ````

-Check that the contaners have been started:
+Check that contaners have been started:

 ````
 $ docker ps